 Horse racing is another sport where looking for value is essential.
 Just like in any other sport, it is up to you to find where bookies are overestimating or underestimating the likelihood of any event.

-A horse has odds of winning set at 10/1, or 11.00 in decimal odds.
-This gives you an implied probability of 9.09%.
-This may seem like an attractive bet, after all, betting £10 will give you £100 extra if you win.
-However, you believe that this horse is actually overvalued by the bookies, and actually has a much smaller chance to win.
+A horse has odds of winning set at 10/1, or 11.00 in decimal odds, giving you an implied probability of 9.09%.
+This may seem like an attractive bet — after all, betting £10 awards you £100 extra if you win.
+However, you believe that this horse is actually overvalued by the bookies and actually has a much smaller chance to win.
 Therefore, there is no value in the bet, and you should stay away from it.

 Expected Value Betting Formula